hacker-as-a-company/manifesto/CHARTER.md

 ## Governance

-- Founder as Gardener: El Mehdi Oumedlouz acts as origin and steward - not CEO.
+- Founder as steward: El Mehdi Oumedlouz acts as origin and steward; governance emphasizes service and clarity.
-- Decisions prioritize the manifesto and charter alignment.
+- Decisions prioritize alignment with the manifesto and charter.
-- Local cells (e.g., “Hacker as a Company – Morocco”) may self-organize while honoring this charter and license.
+- Local cells (e.g., “Hacker as a Company - Morocco”) may self-organize while honoring this charter and license.

 ## License & Attribution